Kneschtie/Relay_Controll/README.md

 To connect to the raspberry Pi without using a screen we have to set up SSH.
 This step is pretty easy.
 You just have to create a file with the name _ssh_ without a ending and drag it into the sd card.
 ![image](https://user-images.githubusercontent.com/72698237/114294381-8ca3fe00-9a9e-11eb-86fd-7b99838075cc.png)
 If the Sd card doesn't show in your Explorer, eject it and put it back in.
+After adding the file SSH to the micro sd card you can insert the sd card into the Raspberry Pi and boot it up.